 To learn more about this provincial park see our article about Rolley Lake.

 Sasquatch Provincial Park is located just minutes from Harrison Hot Springs.
 The park features three campgrounds: Hicks Lake with 72 reservable sites; Lakeside Campground with 42 campsites; and Bench Campground with 64 campsites.
 There is also one group site at Hicks Lake.

 The park features several boat launches, with paved launches at Hicks Lake and Green Point, and a gravel one at Deer Lake.
 Water sports on Harrison Lake are unrestricted while no motors are permitted on Trout Lake.
 Small motors up to 10hp are allowed on Hicks Lake and only electric ones are permitted on Deer Lake.

 Campfires are permitted in designated fire rings in the campsites.
 Facilities at the campgrounds include picnic areas, pit and flush toilets, and a sani-station.
 Only two vehicles are permitted per site.

 To learn more see our article about Sasquatch Provincial Park.

 Stawamus Chief (in the Sea to Sky Region)

 Located in Squamish, about 45 minutes north of West Vancouver, Stawamus Chief is a provincial park that’s famous for its hiking and rock-climbing opportunities.
 Not so well-known, the park also features 52 vehicle-accessible campsites, plus another 57 walk-in sites.

-Whereas most other provincial parks charge by the site, at Stawamus Chief they charge by the person.
-As of the summer of 2020, the cost was $10 per person over the age of 6.
+Whereas most other provincial parks charge by the site, at Stawamus Chief the charge is per person.
+As of the spring of 2023, the cost is $10 per person over the age of 6.
 This means that it is less expensive than most other places if there are only one or two people in your party.
 If there are four or more, then it is more expensive.
 Payment is by cash.